RPI-DATA/website/content/_index.md

 	Welcome to DATA@RENSSELAR!
 A platform for enabling data science tools across all curriculum at RPI.
 </p>
 <p>
 	We are an open source project that helps analytics programs to both create a community and deliver the highest quality education experience in the rapidly changing world of analytics and data science.
+Feel free to browse some sample notebooks and their live colab links.
 </p>
 <p>
 	Pardon our appearence while we continue to load content to the site!